3DInAction: Understanding Human Actions in 3D Point Clouds: Experiments

 \section{Experiments}

 We evaluate the performance of our approach on three datasets.
 The results show that the 3DinAction pipeline outperforms all baselines in DFAUST~\cite{dfaust:CVPR:2017} and IKEA ASM~\cite{ikeaasm} and is comparable in MSR-Action 3D~\cite{li2010msraction3d}.
 We then conduct an ablation study for selecting parameters and t-patch extraction method showing that adding jitter and bidirectional t-patches is beneficial.
 Finally, we report time performance and show the tradeoff between performance and inference time.
+For more results and experiments, see supplemental material.

 \textbf{Baselines and evaluation metrics.} For evaluation, we report several standard metrics~\cite{activitynet}: the top1 and top3 frame-wise accuracy are the de facto standard for action classification.
 We compute it by summing the number of correctly classified frames and dividing by the total number of frames in each video and then averaging over all videos in the test set.
 Additionally, since some of the datasets are imbalanced and may contain different actions for each frame in a clip, we also report the macro-recall by separately computing recall for each category and then averaging (macro).
 Finally, we report the mean average precision (mAP) since all untrimmed videos contain multiple action labels.